Charles Stuart Parker: Early life and background

 Parker was the eldest son of Charles Stewart Parker (1800–1868), merchant, of Aigburth, Liverpool, and Fairlie, Ayrshire, and his wife, Anne Sandbach, daughter of Samuel Sandbach.
 His father was in business with George Rainy; Rainy was an uncle, a son of the Rev. George Rainy of Creich, Sutherland, whose daughter Mary Rainy had married Charles Stewart Parker (also Steuart) the elder (died 1828).

 When the British government emancipated the slaves in the 1830s, Charles Stewart Parker was compensated for over 400 slaves he shared ownership of on 16 estates in British Guiana.

 The barrister and judge James Parker was his uncle.
 His aunt Annie Parker married in 1838 the politician Edward Cardwell.

 Education and career

 Parker was educated at Eton College.
 He matriculated at Brasenose College, Oxford in 1847.
 In 1848 he moved to University College with a scholarship.
 He graduated B.A. there in 1852.
 After obtaining a first class degree he became a fellow of his college in 1854.
-From 1857 he gave private tuition to the future philosopher T.H.
-Green of Balliol College, helping Green to his First in Greats in 1859.
+From 1857 he gave private tuition to T. H. Green of Balliol College, helping Green to his First in Greats in 1859.
 He was a public examiner at Oxford in 1859, 1860, 1863, and 1868.
 From 1864 to 1868 he was Private Secretary to Edward Cardwell when he was Secretary of State for the Colonies.